Jump To Section

 Behaviors

-The flying ants live in a colony in or around your home.
+Flying ants live in a colony which can be in or around your home.
 These insects’ main goal is to find a place to create new settlements to keep their families going.
-Unlike other ants, these can swarm or fly, but some of the colony members cannot.
+Unlike other ants, including some within their own colony, many of these ants can fly.

-You might see a pair of wings or two on your windowsills, which can help you identify the insect you have in your home.
-Once the male mates, they die.
+You might see a pair of her wings on your windowsill, which can help you identify if you’re dealing with a termite vs flying ant family.
+Once the flying ant male mates, they die.
 Their life’s purpose is to create new colonies by fertilizing the females, and once they fulfill this goal, then they perish.

-Just like the ant, termites also live-in colonies.
-Their colony has three types of insects, workers, soldiers, and the ones that will reproduce.
+Just like the ant, termites also live in colonies.
+Their colony has three types of termites: workers, soldiers, and the ones that will reproduce.
 The males in termite colonies don’t perish after mating; however, both male and female will shed their wings when building a new home.
 Their discarded wings are typically found on the floors, but they may also be on other surfaces.

 Diet

 The termites, on the other hand, love to eat decaying matter.
-They prefer wood and that of dead plants and vegetation.
-The workers also gather the food for their colony, but their attempts to gather nourishment can cost you thousands in damage to your home.
+They prefer wood and the leftovers of dead plants and vegetation.
+The workers also gather the food for their colony, but their attempts to find nourishment can cost you thousands in damage to your home.

-With the winged ant, they go through metamorphosis.
-Once the queen lays the eggs, they will go through three distinct stages, larvae, pupae, and adulthood.
+The winged ant goes through a metamorphosis once the queen lays the eggs.
+Those babies will go through three distinct stages: larvae, pupae, and adulthood.
 The workers only live for a couple of months, but the queen can live for numerous years.

-The termites also go through metamorphosis.
-Shockingly, the queen of the termite colony can live up to two decades.
-Sadly, the workers and soldiers of the colonies barely make it a year.
+Termites also go through metamorphosis.
+Shockingly, the queen of the termite colony can live up to two decades, but the workers and soldiers barely make it a year.

 Flying ants prefer to be in the great outdoors, especially when it’s a warm and wet climate.
 When they come into your home, they will almost always be in the windows looking to get back outside.
-They ravage your home in search of something to eat, and they don’t want to linger inside, which is why they are drawn to light.
+They ravage your pantry in search of something to eat, and they are drawn to light.

-The termite loves to be indoors.
-They find all the hidden cavities within your home as a beautiful place to set up their colonies.
-They are often found in basements, where there’s both wood and decay.
-They can also harbor in porches, under siding, and on roof lines.
+The termite vs the flying ant loves to be indoors.
+They find all the hidden cavities within your home to be a beautiful place to set up their colonies—which are often found in basements, where there’s both wood and decay.
+They can also harbor in porches, under siding, on roof lines, and within walls.

 When it comes to destruction, the termite reigns supreme.
 They can damage the structural integrity of your home, specifically the parts made of wood.
 Why are they so infatuated with wood?
 Well, wood has a substance called cellulose that they love to eat.
 They burrow into wood to extract this nourishment.

-Now that you can clearly identify the two insects, it’s time to get rid of them.
-While it may seem like the logical thing to head to your local hardware store for some spray, you must know that these methods are highly unsuccessful if you don’t get to the root of the problem.
+Now that you can clearly identify the differences between a termite vs flying ant, it’s time to get rid of them.
+While it may seem like the logical thing to do is head to your local hardware store for some spray, you must know that these methods are highly unsuccessful if you don’t get to the root of the problem.
 When dealing with termites, the entire colony needs to be eradicated.

 The Winged Ant